Ammar-Chishti/Wireframer-Web-Application/README.md

-# Note that the code base here might be a "bit" disorganized.
-Because of the final exam schedule, this assignment felt more like a thrilling extended hackathon than a final project
+# Note that the code base here might be a "bit" disorganized due to the assignment's deadline coinciding with many final exams back to back

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).